Skip to main content

 Using Partner Connect allows you to create a complete dbt account with your Snowflake connection, a managed repository, environments, and credentials.

 1. In the Snowflake UI, click on the home icon in the upper left corner.
-Click on your user, and then select Partner Connect.
+In the left sidebar, select Admin.
+Then, select Partner Connect.
 Find the dbt tile by scrolling or by searching for dbt in the search bar.
 Click the tile to connect to dbt.

 Snowflake Partner Connect BoxSnowflake Partner Connect Box